×

 When we asked expats and global nomads about the quality of medical care in Cascais, they replied:

 "Cascais offers a wide range of healthcare services to its citizens.
 The public healthcare system is provided by the National Health Service (Serviço Nacional de Saúde) and is free of charge for all citizens.
 The public healthcare system includes primary care, specialist care, hospital care, and emergency services.
 Additionally, there are several private healthcare providers in the area that offer a variety of services, including general practice, specialist care, and hospital care.
 These private providers often offer more personalized care and shorter wait times than the public system.
-Cascais also has a number of pharmacies that provide prescription medications and over-the-counter drugs," offered one expat living in Cascais.
+Cascais also has a number of pharmacies that provide prescription medications and over-the-counter drugs," commented one expat living in Cascais.

 What are medical services in Cascais like?